-Did you always think you were the black sheep?
+Many children grow up believing that they were the black sheep of the family.
 Maybe in reality you were the white sheep living within a family of black sheep.

 If there are two or more children in a family, one of those children is often seen by the parents as ‘the golden child’ who can do no wrong.
 The parent sees this child as a reflection of themselves and places high expectations on this particular child to do well at school and to excel at sports and hobbies.
 The golden child often develops the same characteristics as their controlling parent.
+They were not corrected or chastised by their doting parents when they were growing up so they grow up believing that they are never wrong and that their behaviour is acceptable.
 They may become egotistical, expect everything their way and have no regard for your feelings whatsoever.

 Jealousy between siblings is common in dysfunctional families.
 It is created by the controlling parent who knows that by treating their children differently, friction is likely to occur.
 Jealousy brings about division within the family with the golden child often bullying the scapegoat child.